MateoMat/PHARMA_WEEKLY_SELL_OUT_ESTIMATION/README.md

 It is using in many areas such as sales,marketing, finance, production.

-Demand results directly affect the next links in the distribution chain.
+Demand  directly affects the next links in the distribution chain.

 Short and long-term product strategies are based on achieving a specific result in monthly data.